-Deaf people are included in this definition and it can often mean that serving deaf people can be a challenge as you are not always aware of their needs from the outset.
+Deaf people are included in this definition of an invisible or hidden disability, which can often mean that serving deaf people can be challenging as you are not always aware of their needs from the outset.

-One of the challenges is that with like every definition – it is quite a wide ranging group of people:
+One of the challenges is that like every definition – it is quite a wide-ranging group of people.

-Medical conditions associated that include short or long term, stable or progress, constant or predictable and fluctuating, controlled by medication or untreatable.
+Medical conditions that include short or long-term, stable or progress, constant or predictable and fluctuating, controlled by medication or untreatable.

-As you can see by this description, it can cover all sorts of needs.
-I have arthritis, so does that mean that my medical condition is long term, constant and controlled by medication and I am therefore included in this term?
+As you can see by this description, invisible disability can cover all sorts of needs.
+I have arthritis, so does that mean that my medical condition is long-term, constant and controlled by medication, and I am therefore included in this term?

-We can both see that the way in which you serve a deaf person is not at all consistent in how we would provide services to someone with arthritis.
+We can both see that the way in which you serve a deaf person is not at all consistent with how we would provide services to someone with arthritis.

-This shows that despite the theory of grouping people together – the labelling individuals in wide ranging groups actually counteracts focusing on individuals needs.
+This shows that despite the theory of grouping people together, the labelling of individuals in wide-ranging groups actually counteracts focusing on individuals’ needs.

 Sometimes these definitions don’t actually help.
-We are much better looking an individual’s needs but simply asking people how they wish to be served/communicated with.
+We are better at looking at each individual’s needs, and we can simply ask them how they wish to be served or communicated with.

-I am sure that we would all argue that we are different, an individual in our own right and would not want to be groups with others that are loosely similar.
+I am sure that we would all argue that we are different.
+An individual, in their own rights, would not want to be in groups with others that are loosely similar.